Welcome New Faculty

 David is especially interested in ensuring that procedures for the review and promotion of faculty members are conducted fairly, according to clear and transparent criteria, and with proper respect for the value that departments place on scholarship, teaching, and service.

-United Academics hosts drop-in office hours with staff, Vice Presidents, and Chairs.
+Through week nine of Fall Term, United Academics will host drop-in office hours with staff, Vice Presidents, and Chairs.
+Updates to Winter Term office hour times will be reflected on this page closer to the beginning of the term.
 Note that some office hours alternate weeks, though you are always welcome to come to any office hour, and we'll make sure to connect you to the right person.

 Office Hours with the Chair of Organizing & Membership